Ph.D. in Communication Sciences and Disorders

 Early in their program, during their first semester of study, students should meet individually with each member of the faculty in the Department to discuss research interests and goals.
 The purpose of the meetings is twofold: to acquaint students with faculty expertise and research interests; and to inform faculty of student interests, background, and goals.
 By the end of the first semester of study, the student should form an academic advisory committee that consists of a committee chairperson (a member of the graduate faculty in CSD) and two additional graduate faculty members in CSD.
 This committee assists the student in planning a preliminary program of study.
 The academic advising committee may or may not include the temporary adviser that was assigned to the student.
 It is the duty of the academic advisory committee to review and monitor the student's academic progress on a regular basis.

-The purpose of the Candidacy Examination is to evaluate the student’s performance within the program to date and to evaluate the student’s potential as a scholar and researcher.
+The purpose of the qualifying exam is to evaluate the student’s performance within the program to date and to evaluate the student’s potential as a scholar and researcher.

 The first doctoral project consists of a written portion and an oral defense.
-Students will complete the written portion of the first doctoral project prior to participating in the oral defense for the Candidacy Examination.
-The Candidacy project will be a new project initiated within the first year of the student's Ph.D. program.
+Students will complete the written portion of the first doctoral project prior to participating in the oral defense for the qualifying exam.
+The project will be a new project initiated within the first year of the student's Ph.D. program.

 The written project would be approved by the student's Academic Advisory Committee.
 The student will be responsible for the written project, with guidance and mentoring by at least the student’s primary advisor and potentially other committee members.
 It may take a variety of forms, including a data-based empirical research project, a synthesis of the literature in a concise area, a position paper, or any other project with the expectation that it is to be submitted for publication in a peer-reviewed journal.
 The written project should also represent a significant contribution to the field of Communication Sciences and Disorders.